moraneus/MonAmI/README.md

-# MonAmI -  Monitoring Allen Logic with Metric Intervals
+# MonAmI - Monitoring Allen logic

 ## General Details: ##
 * This tool was fully written in python using 'dd' package (Repository of 'dd' is at https://github.com/tulip-control/dd).